RonnieMcDee/Skyrim-voice-commands/README.md

 cd your-repo-name

 #### Download the .zip
-Press the green 'CODE' button then press download the .zip Then extract the files in the directory you want.
+Press the green 'CODE' button then press 'Download ZIP' Then extract the files in the directory you want.

 ### Step 2: Install Required Packages